InternetHealthReport/iyp-tutorial/content/examples/ip-and-hostname.md

 * the `count` function (similar to SQL) to count the number of domain names,
 * the `AS` keyword to name a result column,
 * the `ORDER BY` and `DESC` keywords to sort the results (similar to SQL).

+## Exercises

+1. Write a query that finds the AS hosting the hostname `example.com`
+2. Write a query fetching hostnames that resolves to IP addresses located in multiple ASes.
+3. Find hostnames that are located in prefixes that RPKI invalid.